 If these figures seem relatively low, remember that the cost of living in Mexico is also meagre.
 You also have the option of bumping up your earnings by taking private tuitions or conversation classes.
 You can charge around $20 per hour for a private lesson.

 Teaching in Mexico is not lucrative.
 If you are careful about expenses, you may have some savings at the end of your stint.
 However, what is guaranteed is that you will have a great time exploring the country, its culture, food and people.

 Living It Up In Mexico

 Do not be put off by the low salaries offered by Mexican schools.
 It does not take much money to have a comfortable life when you teach English in Mexico.
 The average salary in Mexico is $500.
-Rents account for 22 per cent of monthly expense.
-Other major expenses are groceries (35%), restaurants (14%) and transportation (12%).
+Rents account for 22 per cent of a monthly expense.
+Other major costs are groceries (35%), restaurants (14%) and transportation (12%).

 Let us examine some of your main outgoings in Mexico and how much it will cost you:

 There are different types of housing and different rents in other areas.
 You can pick and choose the location and kind of accommodation you require to keep your costs down.
 The rental for a one-bedroom house in the city centre will be $300.
 Utility charges, including electricity, water, heating and garbage disposal, works out to $35.
 If that seems high to you, there is the option of sharing.
 A one-bedroom shared accommodation (utilities included) will cost you only around $160-$170.

 The Cost Of Groceries & Staples In Mexico